zilphar/Bike-Purchases/README.md

 ![image](https://github.com/zilphar/Bike-Purchases/assets/116642579/cc65c36f-b8bf-4ad6-abd7-704158a2656b)

 The Table has 1027 rows and 13 columns.
-Datatypes contained in each column:
+Data contained in each column:

 1. ID - This is the primary key that identifies each of the customers
 2. Marital status - Identifies the status of teh customers either married or single.